 This gamechanger will identify emerging urban centres of Brampton, including Downtown Brampton, and put in place a planning and design framework to encourage a collaborative city building approach.
 The aim is to create productive, creative and vibrant urban places.
-Expected benefits of the Urban Centre gamechanger include the creation-and strengthening-of destinations to attract businesses and residents to the city, creation of diverse experiences that could attract private investment, co-location of uses supported by diverse housing options and increases in density to support amenities and uses.
-These benefits not only support the location of the university and CEIC in an urban centre, but are also achieved and enhanced by locating the university and CEIC in the downtown, an important urban centre.
+Expected benefits of the Urban Centre gamechanger include the creation-and strengthening-of destinations to attract

 The creation of "sticky" facilities such as the university and CEIC will help bring people to the downtown and keep them there.
 There are examples around the world of facilities such as the CEIC acting as a catalyst that promote residential growth to a downtown.
-The Seattle Public Library Economic Benefits Assessment stated:
+The Seattle Public Library Economic Benefits attractions and amenities that make Downtown a desirable residential location. $^{7}$

+Assessment stated:

 The [Seattle Central] Library is already being used to market downtown livability.
-The General Manager of Harbor Steps, a downtown mixed-use development, described the new Central Library as part of a collection of attractions and amenities that make Downtown a desirable residential location. $^{\rm 7}$
+The General Manager of Harbor Steps, a downtown mixed-use development, described the new Central Library as part of a collection of